PatrickPDPS/DPSRevitPrimer/02_DPS Revit Template/2-3_walltypes.md

  <img  src="images/2-3/toiletPartition.png">

  The reason we use a wall rather than a Revit component is, because of the ease of use.
 Rather than having to edit a complicated family, the user can simply adjust the wall. *Remember to change these walls to non room bounding in your project files.
-Otherwise each toilet stall would be a room, whic isn't fun.*
+Otherwise each toilet stall would be a room, which isn't fun.*

 ---